Jardo72/rdbms-diff/test-db/mysql/README.md

 ```

 ## Modifications of Data
-The following commands can be used to modify the data, for instance when you want to test data validation, and you would like to have some data discrepancies.
+The following SQL commands can be used to modify the data, for instance when you want to test data validation, and you would like to have some data discrepancies.
 ```sql
 INSERT INTO t_means_of_transport (uuid, identifier) VALUES ('9a7b5c46-d42e-4441-8950-bf24f846ef17', 'Trolleybus');